 If you have the expertise or a passion or interest for a subject, you're ready to start making money with a blog.
 With a service like Blogger (www.blogger.com), you can start up your blog totally free.
 You can also create your own site and secure your own hosting for a low price, which is generally the route I recommend, as many free blogging sites have restrictions on what you can say or do, including making money or advertising.

 You may think blogging is all about writing.
 And it can be if that's what you want to do.
 But written blog posts are just the start.
-You can post photos, videos, and links to other sites, repost news and other articles… anything is game, really, as long as it relates to your niche.
+You can post photos, videos, and links to other sites, you can even repost news and other articles… anything is game, really, as long as it relates to your niche.

 What sort of content should you provide?
 Anything that is engaging to your prospect.
 How-to topics, top-10 lists, commentary on trends in your niche, tips and tricks articles—basically, you need to provide useful content.
 There's no shortage of ideas for your blog.

 You make money in a variety of ways with an online business blog.

 These pay-per-click ads appear on your blog.
 Every time somebody clicks on an ad (which is supposed to be about a subject related to your niche), you make a few cents or more.
 Small amounts each time, but it adds up.
 This is extremely hands-off.
 You just need to get a code from Google, place it on your website - and the ads will automatically appear on your blog.
 Google will only show ads that are relevant to your blog so it's a good experience for your visitors and maximizes the number of clicks you get, meaning more income.